 - Consideration of each individual fee and charge increase against its impact on the community, commercial nature and contractual agreements in place

-We would love to hear your thoughts on both the Draft Fees and Charges Schedule 2020/2021 and the Draft Rating Strategy 2020/2021.
+Thank you for your feedback on both the Draft Fees and Charges Schedule 2020/2021 and the Draft Rating Strategy 2020/2021.
+Feedback has now closed.

 Have your say